clewis93454/react-coding-challenges/chatter/README.md

 - References to functions and current hook state
 - How to interact with socket.io, events and payloads
 - How React contexts work

 &nbsp;
-# What's Already Been Done 🏁
-- Socket setup/configuration with the [Botty server](https://github.com/alexgurr/botty) ([botty.alexgurr.com](https://botty.alexgurr.com))
-- All UX and UI, including for messages
-- All components, including a message and typing message component
-- A context for setting the latest message, which will change the preview in the left user list
-- Hooks for playing send/receive sounds

-&nbsp;
 # Screenshots 🌄